Is It Difficult To Find a Place To Rent in Ireland?

 Total Rental Cost

-Previous financial advice promoted the idea that you should spend 30% of your income on housing.
-This is to leave the other 70% towards your other regular costs like food, transport, and of course, utilities.
-With the increasing cost of living and the ongoing energy crisis in the country, you must award some special attention to items like energy, broadband, and bin collection as you can find significant monthly savings there.
+Previous financial advice promoted spending 30% of income on housing, leaving 70% for other expenses like food, transport, and utilities.
+With rising costs of living and ongoing energy crises, special attention should go to energy, broadband, and bin collection where significant monthly savings are possible.

-Once your budget is set, take it as your absolute limit for rent, and don’t forget to include extras such as concierge service, television licences, etc.
+Once your budget is established, treat it as an absolute limit and include extras like concierge services and television licenses.

 Location of the Property